alphagov/govuk_publishing_components/docs/publishing-to-rubygems.md

 4. Update [`lib/govuk_publishing_components/version.rb`](/lib/govuk_publishing_components/version.rb) version with the new version number.

-5. Run `bundle install && yarn install` to ensure you have the latest dependencies installed.

-6. Commit changes.
+5. Commit changes.
 These should include updates in the following files:
   - [`CHANGELOG.md`](/CHANGELOG.md)
   - [`lib/govuk_publishing_components/version.rb`](/lib/govuk_publishing_components/version.rb)
   - [`Gemfile.lock`](/Gemfile.lock)

-7. Create a pull request and copy the changelog text for the current version in the pull request description.
+6. Create a pull request and copy the changelog text for the current version in the pull request description.

-8. Once the pull request is approved, merge to master.
+7. Once the pull request is approved, merge to master.
 This action will trigger the CI to publish the new version to RubyGems.
 A [dependabot](https://github.com/dependabot) pull request will automatically be raised in frontend applications.

 See an [example pull request](https://github.com/alphagov/govuk_publishing_components/pull/873/files) for publishing a new version to RubyGems.